 When there is low economic growth, investors go for long-term assets to ensure the safety of their funds.
-As more and more investors go for long-term assets, this results in more demand and eventually, a drop in the yield.
+As more and more investors go for long-term assets, this results in more demand and, eventually, a drop in the yield.
 A drop in yield, in turn, signifies slower economic growth.

-What do Investors Need to Do?
+The Barbell Strategy: What do Investors Need to Do?

-In the situation when the short and long terms interest rates are similar, it becomes very confusing for investors to choose their investment strategy.
+In a situation when the short and long terms interest rates are similar, it becomes very confusing for investors to choose their investment strategy.
 One tested strategy in such a scenario is the barbell strategy.
 This strategy is useful for investing in fixed-income instruments and trading.
 The strategy is very simple and effective.
-It suggests that the investor should invest half of its portfolio in long-term bonds and the remaining portfolio in short-term bonds.
+It suggests that the investor should invest half of their portfolio in long-term bonds and the remaining portfolio in short-term bonds.

-For example, if an investor expects the curve to get flat, then he may allocate half of the funds to a 20-year bond and another half to a 2-year bond.
+For example, if an investor expects the curve to get flat, then he may allocate half of the funds to a 10-year bond and another half to a 2-year bond.
 Such a portfolio would allow investors to react quickly to market changes.